-If you're white or Asian, did well in school, stayed out of trouble, and were generally successful in life, it was because of your racist privilege within a racist system.
+If you're white or Asian, did well in school, stayed out of trouble, and were generally successful in life, it was because of your racist privilege within a systematically racist system.
 Your success was the result of someone else being held down.
-It had nothing to do with your hard work in school or in getting a job.
+It had nothing to do with your hard work in school or getting a job.

 It had nothing to do with your desire to better your life, and by extension, your family's or even your community's.
-It had nothing to do with your drive or ambition, just as it had nothing to do with all those hours studying, working part time jobs, and effort to put yourself through college.
+It had nothing to do with your determination, just as it had nothing to do with all those hours spent studying, working part time jobs, and effort to put yourself through college.
 Therefore, you have a obligation to renounce your success and use your influence and wealth to support those who wish to bring down the inherent racist system of the oppressors which made all your accomplishments possible.

 Now we are starting to see individuals and a few groups like Black Lives Matter, calling for our flag to be changed.
 They claim that, somehow, the design and colors are "racist" (there's that button they keep pushing again).
 The flag, they maintain, represents white superiority.
 According to the American Legion, the colors were chosen based on heraldic symbolism.
 The white stands for purity while the red represents hardiness and valor.
 The blue represents justice.